 In mid-2023, for example, the TGA was relatively stable while ONRRP fell from $2.2 trillion to $700 billion over six months.
 This ONRRP drainage was a primary driver of the equity rally that took SPX from 4,100 to 4,800.
 Tracking only TGA would have missed the signal.

 Do not pick one over the other.
 Monitor both daily on DollarLiquidity.com and pay attention to when they confirm each other.
-The strongest signal now comes from TGA and the Fed balance sheet aligning while ONRRP is in an active depletion-transition phase; once ONRRP is low and stable, it should stop dominating the score.
+The strongest signal now comes from TGA and ONRRP draining while the Fed balance sheet holds or expands — all three pushing the combined net-liquidity flow toward easing; once ONRRP is low and stable, the remaining flow impulse comes mostly from TGA and the balance sheet.

 Use the indicator detail pages to check z-scores and percentiles for both.
 If both are above the 70th percentile (historically high), liquidity is tight.
 If both are below the 30th percentile, conditions are loose.
 Divergence between the two creates a neutral signal that requires patience.